Quantum correlations in Deutsch-Jozsa algorithm via deterministic quantum computation with one qubit model: Introduction

-Let $f:\{0,1\}^{n}\rightarrow\{0,1\}$ be a constant or balanced function.
-The function is said to be constant if $f(j)=0$ or $f(j)=1$ for all $j$ $(j=0,...,2{}^{n}-1)$ and is balanced if $f(j)=0$ for half of the $j$ values and $f(j)=1$ for the remaining $j$ values.
+The first quantum algorithm, introduced by D. Deutsch in 1985 \cite{Deutsch1985}, aimed to decide if a function $f:\{0,1\}\rightarrow\{0,1\}$ is constant or balanced.
+Although the first version of this algorithm was probabilistic, improvements on it showed that it is possible to know with certainty the function class with just one measurement \cite{Mosca1997}, while in the classical case two evaluations of $f$ are necessary.
+The generalization of Deutsch algorithm to an input of $n$ qubits was made by D. Deutsch and R. Jozsa in 1992 \cite{DeutschJozsa}.
+In this case the function $f:\{0,1\}^{n}\rightarrow\{0,1\}$ is said to be constant if $f(j)=0$ or $f(j)=1$ for all $j$ $(j=0,...,2{}^{n}-1)$ and balanced if $f(j)=0$ for half of the $j$ values and $f(j)=1$ for the remaining $j$ values.
 Classically, it will take $2$ to $2^{n-1}+1$ evaluations of $f$ to know the function class with certainty.
-In quantum computation the Deutsch-Jozsa algorithm solves the problem with just one collective measurement or $n$ individual qubit measurements.
-In the ideal case, this is the best solution to the problem and it will be used as benchmark solution.
-The Collins version of this algorithm uses a $n$ qubit register and is represented by the circuit in Fig. \ref{fig:Collins'-version-for}, where the unitary $U$ encodes the function $f$\cite{DJ Collins}.
+In quantum computation the Deutsch-Jozsa algorithm gives the exactly answer to the problem with just $n$ individual qubit measurements.
+In Ref. \cite{Mosca1997} the authors use $n+1$ qubits to solve this problem, while the Collins version of this algorithm uses only $n$ qubits \cite{DJ Collins}.
+The Collins version is represented by the circuit in Fig. \ref{fig:FigCollins}, where the unitary $U$ encodes the function $f$.
 After the $n$ first Hadamard gates the register is in an equal superposition of $2{}^{n}$ states $\left|j\right\rangle $.
 The action of $U$ on $\left|j\right\rangle $ is $U\left|j\right\rangle =(-1)^{f(j)}\left|j\right\rangle $, which means $U$ is a matrix of the form